Neilblarb/ssh-honeypot/index.md

 Overall there were 2762 session connects.

-However, the unique IP logged tells that August 4th had a low unique IP rate, with the highest in August 13 with 101 unique IPs logged, whereas August 4 only had 27 unique IPs logged. this suggests that the event spike in August 4 was driven by aggresive, high frequency IPs than a big wave of attackers.
+However, the unique IP logged tells that August 4th had a low unique IP rate, with the highest in August 13 with 101 unique IPs logged, whereas August 4 only had 27 unique IPs logged. this suggests that the event spike in August 4 was driven by aggressive, high frequency IPs than a big wave of attackers.
 Overall, throughout ten days there were 551 unique IPs.

 ![Graph of Unique Ips](images/uniqueips.png)